____________________________________________________________________________

 - inclination not to be touched

-- sensory issues, for example, sensitive
+- sensory issues, for example, sensitive to loud sounds |

-Only a student who has high-
+Only a student who has high- functioning autism, such as mild

-a regular classroom setting.
+Asperger’s Syndrom could function in a regular classroom setting.
 The school support personnel would be very

 Important here.